We enjoy long-term success rates of around 95%.

 That has to be compared with a procedure with a very small complication rate ie a tiny incidence of ovarian failure under 45, which should be even further minimised by having an experienced operator, and an extremely low infection rate leading to hysterectomy.
 In our institution, we have not had a case like that in over 1,700 procedures.

-Today we would expect long-term success rates in well over 90% of patients, probably around 95%.
+Today we expect long-term success rates in well of around 95%.